Unleash/unleash-client-nextjs/README.md

 };
 ```

-Optional configuration is available with `config` prop.
+Optionally, you can configure `FlagProvider` with the `config` prop.
 It will take priority over environment variables.

 ```jsx
 <FlagProvider